jfreedman340/Java-Assignment-005/README.md

   * Is it a class or object method, how do you know?

-* It is a class method because it's static.
+* It is an object method because it's static.

   * What is its return type?